 Compassionate Wisdom, Service from the Heart

-1) to carry out action-oriented social development research in the areas of socio-cultural landscapes, political-ecology, behavioural science, anthropological approaches, indigenous knowledge, and rural innovation that ensures bottom-up knowledge and actionable research;
+- To carry out action-oriented social development research in the areas of socio-cultural landscapes, political-ecology, behavioral science, anthropological approaches, indigenous knowledge, and rural innovation that ensures bottom-up knowledge and actionable research;